TaWald/similaritybench/README.md

 ## 2. Running the Benchmark

-To rerun experiments using the consig, run
+The main way to (re)run experiments from your benchmark is to set up a `config.yaml` file, and then simply run
 ```bash
     python3 -m repsim.run -c path/to/config.yaml
 ```
+In the `experiments/configs` subdirectory, you can find all the config files necessary to reproduce our experiments.

+If you want only want to run experiments on specific tests or domains, we provide a detailed descriptions on the config files in Section 2.2. below.

-For the graph domain, another option to re-run individual tests on a given dataset is to run
+For the graph domain, another option to (re)run individual tests on a given dataset is to run

 ```bash
     python3 -m repsim.run -t {test_name} -d {dataset} -m {measures}